triton-inference-server/server/docs/customization_guide/compose.md

 `compose.py` provides `--backend`, `--repoagent` options that allow you to specify which backends and repository agents to include in the custom image.
-For example, the following creates a new docker image that contains only the Pytorch and Tensorflow backends and the checksum repository agent.
+For example, the following creates a new docker image that contains only the Pytorch backends and the checksum repository agent.

 Example:
 ```
-python3 compose.py --backend pytorch --backend tensorflow --repoagent checksum
+python3 compose.py --backend pytorch --repoagent checksum
 ```
 will provide a container `tritonserver` locally.
 You can access the container with